 Practical Completion and Handover

-The phase culminates in practical completion, which is when the building is considered complete and can be occupied or used for its intended purpose, although there may still be some minor works or defects to be rectified.
+The phase culminates in practical completion, when the building is considered complete and can be occupied or used for its intended purpose.
+A final inspection identifies defects, a defects list is prepared, and all relevant documents, warranties, and certificates are compiled for handover.

 Post-Construction